50 College Freshman Tips I Wish I Knew Before My First Year

 49. Explore student discounts

-50. Treat college as a life laboratory
+50. Treat college as your life lab

 Conclusion